 The Company is a Pennsylvania business corporation formed in 1925 to be the attorney-in-fact for Erie Insurance Exchange (the "Exchange"), a Pennsylvania-domiciled reciprocal insurance exchange.
 The Company's principal business activity consists of management of the Exchange.
 The Company is also engaged in the property/casualty insurance business through its wholly-owned subsidiaries, Erie Insurance Company ("Erie Insurance Co."), Erie Insurance Company of New York ("Erie NY") and Erie Insurance Property & Casualty Company ("EI P&C") and through its management of Flagship City Insurance Company ("Flagship"), a subsidiary of the Exchange.
-In addition, the Company holds investments in both affiliated and unaffiliated entities, including a 21.6% common stock interest in Erie Family Life Insurance Company ("EFL"), an affiliated life insurance company.
+In addition, the Company holds investments in both affiliated and unaffiliated entities, including a 21.6% common stock interest in Erie Family Life Insurance Company ("EFL"), a life insurance company of which 52.2% is owned by the Exchange.